Austin-X/STP/README.md

 To view the javadoc for this program, go to the "Documentations" folder, then go to the "Javadoc" folder, then open "index.html"

 # Source Code
-The source code for this project is in StudentTimetable/src
+To view the source code for this project, go to the "StudentTimetable" directory and then go into the "src" directory